rolandtacadena/LaravelTicketingSystem/readme.md

     php artisan db:seed

-If you install on your localhost in folder laravel5startersite, you can type on web browser:
+If you install on your localhost in folder laravelticketing, you can type on web browser:

 	http://localhost/laravelticketing/public
 -----